AlmaLinux/almalinux.org/content/blog/2024-04-17-announcing-8-10-beta.md

     * **qla2xxx** - QLogic Fibre Channel HBA
     * **qla4xxx** - QLogic iSCSI HBA

-For a complete list of hardware support for which was added in this release, see the  [Extended hardware support - fix for WIKI link](https://wiki.almalinux.org/release-notes/8.10-beta.html#extended-hardware-support) section.
+For a complete list of hardware support for which was added in this release, see the  [Extended hardware support](https://wiki.almalinux.org/release-notes/8.10-beta.html#extended-hardware-support) section.

 While this list is quite comprehensive, we also want to hear more from a wider base of users!
 If you use older hardware, does this list cover everything you need it to?
 If not, please share more here on the AlmaLinux Forums: [Re-adding support for older hardware](https://almalinux.discourse.group/t/re-adding-support-for-older-hardware/3851).